Rinteln station

 Rinteln station is located on the Elze–Löhne railway in the town of Rinteln in the district of Schaumburg in the German state of Lower Saxony.
 The town lies on the Weser and is important for tourism.
 It is classified by Deutsche Bahn as a category 6 station.

 It also served by heritage railway operations on the Rinteln–Stadthagen railway.

 History

 The station was opened in 1875.

 Location and operations

 Rinteln station is located north of town centre on the Weser Railway from Bünde and Löhne via Bad Oeynhausen Süd and Rinteln to Hildesheim and Bodenburg.
 The line is operated by NordWestBahn.
-Trains run hourly on week days and every two hours on weekends.
+In the 2026 timetable, the RB 77 line stops at the station: